syntasso/kratix/charts/README.md

 the same state store configuration.

-* If you are running a multi-cluster setup, you will need to install the `kratix` cluster on your "platform" cluster and the `kratix-worker` chart on all additional clusters, each with a unique state store configuration.
+* If you are running a multi-cluster setup, you will need to install the `kratix` chart on your "platform" cluster and the `kratix-destination` chart on all additional clusters, each with a unique state store configuration.